Best Day Trips from London (By Train, Car & Family-Friendly Options)

 Norwich

 A day trip to Norwich will give you a glimpse at the city’s interesting history.
 During medieval times, Norwich was England’s second largest city behind London.
-Norwich is easy to get to from London.
-There is a direct train from London Liverpool Street Station that takes a little under two hours.

 Bath

-Bath, a UNESCO World Heritage site in the south west of England, is a fabulous place to day trip from London.
+Bath is an excellent day trip from London.
+A UNESCO World Heritage site in the south west of England, is a fabulous place to day trip from London.
 There is plenty to keep you occupied for a day and the fact that the centre is fairly small and walkable means it’s easy to see a range of sights within just a few hours.

 One of the key attractions here is the Roman Baths Museum, which is housed on site of the old Roman baths, and gives you the opportunity to learn more about the city’s history.
 Unfortunately, you can’t take a dip in any of the baths, but for those that fancy this, you can pop around the corner to the Thermae Bath Spa with its thermal rooftop pool that looks out across to the magnificent Bath Abbey.